INTERNSHIPS

 - Preparing for hearings

-- Appearing in courtroom (if certified under the Student Practice Act)
+- Appearing in the courtroom (if certified under the Student Practice Act)

 - Conducting preliminary case research